4Bhavana/CSA0483/readme.md

 b.Assume no process in I/O devices\
 Algorithm:-\
 step1:-Include libraries(header file like stdio.h)\
-step2:-Define process structure\
+step2:-get input from the user for no:of processors and burst time\
-step3:-Input process data\
+step3:-use for loop\
-step4:-calculate waiting time and turnaroundtime\
+step4:-calculate waiting time and turnaroundtime by using formula\
 step5:-calculate average waiting time and turnaroundtime\
-step6:-Display process information\
+step6:-display the data\
 step7:-End of Algorithm\

 4.ccode for scheduling select waiting process with executiontime to execute next\